-Further to rendering the service of executing orders to buy or sell financial instruments, PKO BP Securities will be obliged to incur costs on account of fees and commissions connected with participating in:
+Further to rendering services consisting in executing orders to buy or sell financial instruments, PKO BP Securities will be obligated to incur costs on account of settling fees and commissions connected with participating in:

-- 1) the regulated over-the-counter market operated by BondSpot S.A. in accordance with Appendix no. 2 to the Rules of Trading on the Regulated Over-The-Counter Market, - 2) the Alternative Trading System in accordance with Appendix no. 4 to the Rules of the Alternative Trading System operated by BondSpot S.A.
+- 1) the regulated over-the-counter market organised by BondSpot S.A. in accordance with Appendix no. 2 to the Rules on Trading on the Regulated Over-The-Counter Market, - 2) the Alternative Trading System in accordance with Appendix no. 4 to the Rules on the Alternative Trading System organised by BondSpot S.A.